 FCC Statement: This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference in a commercial installation.
 This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communication.
 However, there is no guarantee that interference will not occur in a particular installation.
-Operation of this equipment in a residential environment is likely to cause harmful interference to radio or television reception.
-If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:
+Operation of this equipment in a residential environment is likely to cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures: